juha-t/juha-t.github.io/projects.markdown

 <br />

-- This tool quickly converts copied coordinates (in supported formats) into point feature layers.
+- This tool quickly converts copied coordinates (in any supported format) into point feature layers.
 - The output layer is stored in memory and added directly to the active map.

 <br /><br />